School Science Lessons

 Cyanuric chloride, C3Cl3N3, colourless crystalline, strong pungent odour, slightly soluble, toxic by ingestion and inhalation

-Cyasterone, C29H44O8, phytosterol, a steroid lactone, a hydroxy steroid, a phytoecdysteroid, insect moulting hormone activity, inhibits insect ovary development, in Ajuga species
+Cyasterone, C29H44O8, phytosterol, a steroid lactone, a hydroxy steroid, a phytoecdysteroid, insect moulting hormone activity, inhibits insect ovary development

-Cycasin, cycasin glucoside, Cycasin glucoside, a glucopyranoside, Cycas revoluta glucoside, occurs in the seeds of all cycad genera, e.g. (Cycas revoluta) and (Zamia pumila), causes the fatal nervous disease "Zamia staggers" in herbivores.
+It occurs in the seeds of all cycas genera, e.g. (Cycas revoluta) and (Zamia pumila), causes the fatal nervous disease "Zamia staggers" in herbivores.

 Detoxification of cycasin

-The development of complex detoxification processes by the rainforest Aboriginal peoples of North Queensland was undoubtedly driven by the food needs of the society at the time.
+The development of complex detoxification processes by the rainforest Aboriginal peoples of North Queensland was driven by the food needs of that society.

-These detoxification processes provide evidence of Australia's First Nations peoples’ extensive scientific knowledge of chemical and physical processes, and an acute ability to draw conclusions that are consistent with evidence.
+These detoxification processes provide evidence of Australia's First Nations peoples’ extensive scientific knowledge of chemical and physical processes.

-Cycads are a rich source of carbohydrates, but they contain a toxic substance called cycasin, which causes not only a range of acute symptoms, such as vomiting, nausea and abdominal pains, but also long-term damage to the nervous system and liver.
+Cycads are a source of carbohydrates, but they contain toxic cycasin, which causes vomiting, nausea and abdominal pains, damage to the nervous system and liver.

 Cycasin has been linked to various types of cancer.

-Cycasin consists of an innocuous sugar part (glucose) that is chemically bound to the active toxic substance methylazoxymethanol (MMA).
+Cycasin consists of glucose chemically bound to the active toxic substance, methylazoxymethanol (MMA), C2H6N2O2.

-In a chemical reaction with water, (hydrolysis), cycasin is broken up into these two parts, thus facilitating the removal of the toxic and water soluble MMA - Methoxymethanol.
+In water, cycasin is broken up into these two parts, thus facilitating the removal of the toxic and water soluble MMA - Methoxymethanol.

-However, this is a slow reaction under normal conditions, which made it necessary for the rainforest Aboriginal peoples of North Queensland to discover and employ a range of measures to speed up the reaction, including increasing both the contact surface with water and the temperature.
+This is a slow reaction, so Aboriginal peoples had to discover measures to speed up the reaction, increasing the contact surface with water and the temperature.

-In contrast, if the untreated cycad kernels are consumed, the same reaction happens at a much greater rate in the body due to the presence of a catalyst, (an enzyme called β-glucosidase), thus leading to the rapid onset of acute symptoms.
+If the untreated cycad kernels are consumed, the same reaction happens at a much greater rate in the body due to β-glucosidase), causing acute symptoms.

 Cyclo-